Privacy policy

 On the internet pages of Welotec GmbH there is a contact form which can be used for electronic contact.
 Alternatively, it is possible to contact us via the provided e-mail address.
 If the data subject contacts the data controller via one of these channels, the personal data transmitted by the data subject is automatically stored.
 The storage is solely for the purpose of processing or contacting the data subject.
 The data will not be passed on to third parties.
 The legal basis for the processing of the data is Art.
 6 (1) (a) GDPR if the user has given his or her consent.
 The legal basis for the processing of data transmitted in the course of sending an e-mail is Art.
 6 (1) (f) GDPR.
 If the e-mail contact is aimed at the conclusion of a contract, the additional legal basis for processing is Art.
 6 (1) (b) GDPR.
 The data is deleted as soon as it is no longer necessary for the purpose for which it was collected.
 For personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
 The conversation is terminated when it can be concluded from the circumstances that the matter in question has been finally clarified.
 The personal data additionally collected during the sending process will be deleted after a period of seven days at the latest.

-To the extent permitted or required by law, or to the extent you have consented, we will also share your personal data with other recipients who provide services on our behalf.
-We limit the disclosure of your personal data to the extent necessary.
-In some cases, our service providers receive your personal data as processors and are then strictly bound by our instructions when handling your personal data (data protection agreements pursuant to Art.
+If this is permitted or required by law or if you have consented, we will also share your personal data with other recipients who provide services for us.
+We limit the sharing of your personal data to what is necessary.
+In some cases, our service providers receive your personal data as contract processors and are then strictly bound by our instructions when handling your personal data (contract processing agreement in accordance with Art.
 28 GDPR).
-In some cases, the recipients act independently with your data that we transfer to them.
-Subsequent categories of service providers/recipients may receive your data:
+In some cases, the recipients act independently with your data that we transmit to them.
+The following categories of service providers/recipients may receive your data:

-• Service providers in the area of job applications to assist in the selection of applicants
+Service providers in the area of applications to support the selection of applicants

-The service providers we engage, must comply with strict confidentiality requirements.
-They are only given the necessary access to your data to perform the assigned tasks.
+The service providers we commission must meet strict confidentiality requirements.
+They only receive the necessary access to your data to carry out the assigned tasks.

-In the event of a suspected criminal offense, data may be disclosed to law enforcement authorities.
+If there is suspicion of a crime, data may be passed on to law enforcement authorities.

 Safety